Importance of Benchmarking

 In addition their respective 0% ROR should remain stable as both strategies to date have been robust.

-On a single contract basis we know the Turtle strategy makes almost five times what Key Level does however it does it with a large drawdown of around -$92,000 compared to Key Level’s -$34,000.
+On a single contract basis we know the Turtle strategy makes over four times what Key Level does however it does it with a larger drawdown of around -$86,000 compared to Key Level’s -$37,000.

 Rather then looking at the raw net profit and worst drawdown my focus is always on the old fashion risk/reward trade off.
 What do I receive for the potential risk?
-On this measure the Turtle strategy, even with its large drawdown has a superior risk/return ratio of 16 compared to Key Level’s 10.
+On this measure the Turtle strategy, even with its large drawdown has a superior risk/return ratio of 18 compared to Key Level’s 10.
+On a risk/adjusted basis it is also superior with an Ulcer Performance Index of 2.3 compared to Key Level’s 0.7.

-So although the Turtle strategy has a larger drawdown, at least it makes more profit per dollar of drawdown then Key Level does.
-It generates more bang for each worst draw down dollar.
-So it’s ahead of Key Level at the moment (but only for a moment).
+So although the Turtle strategy has a larger absolute drawdown, it does so by making more profit per dollar of drawdown then Key Level does.
+It generates more bang for each draw down dollar.

 [As a sidebar I should note its not really surprising.
 Breakout strategies are generally superior to retracement models, so its not a surprise to me the Turtle strategy is ahead on this measure.
 Now although Key Level is behind its not a reason to disregard the approach as Key Level does capture a different part of market structure that the Turtle or breakout strategies do not.]